 - Are there special circumstances to consider?
 Depending on your state, current spouses, former spouses, and nonmarried partners may require extra thought and consideration.
 If your beneficiaries aren't financially savvy, you may want to involve a third party to help.

-- If you're a business owner, what would you want to happen to your share of the ownership, and how would the business be able to keep going without you?
+- What would you want to happen to your share of the ownership, and how would the business be able to keep going without you if you're a business owner?

 Power of attorney

 Designate a person to act on your behalf for legal or financial matters.
-While there are many types of powers of attorney, the following two are typically high on the list.
+There are many types of powers of attorney.
+Two types in particular may be useful to you when planning your estate.

-- Durable power of attorney: Allows a person to access your finances and take care of transactions if you're incapacitated.
+- Durable power of attorney: This allows a person to access your finances and take care of transactions if you're incapacitated.

-- Health care power of attorney: Allows a person to decide on your medical needs.
+- Health care power of attorney: This allows a person to decide on your medical needs.

 Note that you may not want to pick the same person for each role.
 A person you trust to react calmly and make great medical decisions might be financially incompetent.